 Where Face Detection differs from Facial Recognition (and is the reason why the terms should not be used interchangeably) is that Face Detection only involves the detection of a face within a digital image or video.
 It simply means that the face detection system can identify that there is a human face present in an image of video – it cannot identify that person.

 Face detection is a component of Facial Recognition systems – the first stage of facial recognition is detecting the presence of a human face in the first place.
 Face detection can also be used in cameras to help with auto-focus – you will have noticed that on some digital cameras and phones, a small box will appear around the faces of people detected within the image, allowing the camera to prioritise focus on those faces.

 How does Face Detection work?

 Identifying the presence of a human face is done using formulas and algorithms.
 Typically, the first thing that a face detection system will look for will be the eyes as these are one of the easiest features to identify.
-It might also then search for the presence of a mouth, eyebrows, your nose and your nostrils.
+It might also then search for the presence of a mouth, eyebrows, nose, and nostrils.

 What is the difference between Facial Recognition and Face Detection?

 As we can see, there are some fairly significant differences between Facial Recognition and Face Detection, however, the two are inextricably interlinked.
 The main difference and the one to be aware of if you are unsure of which term to use is that Face Detection refers to a system that can simply detect the presence of a human face.
 Facial Recognition on the other hand takes this to the next level and is able to recognise and identify the detected face based on a match stored in a database.